wirelesswire/systemy-operacyjne-2-/chatapp/README.md

 - The client connects to localhost (127.0.0.1) by default
 - All messages are broadcast to all connected clients
 - The application uses TCP/IP for reliable message delivery

+## Threads
+each client is given its own thread for communication

+## Critical Section
+there are two crital sections one for the clients and one for message history each with it's own mutex. when a client is connected to the server it will lock the mutex for the clients for the duration of writing. after that the history mutex will be locked for the duration of sending previous messages to the client.

+after inital setup the server awaits for messages from the clients, stores them in history(mutexed) and broadcasts them to all connected clients.